List of New Testament verses not included in modern English translations: Mark 16:9–20

 In 1891, Frederick Cornwallis Conybeare, while collating several ancient Armenian manuscripts in the library of the monastery at Ećmiadzin, at the foot of Mount Ararat, in what is now Turkey, found an uncial codex written in the year 986, bound with ivory front and back covers.
-As Conybeare described it: "Now in this codex the Gospel of Mark is copied out as far as έφοβούντο γάρ [i.e., the end of 16:8].
+As Conybeare described it:

+"Now in this codex the Gospel of Mark is copied out as far as έφοβούντο γάρ [i.e., the end of 16:8].
 Then a space of two lines is left, after which, in the same uncial hand, only in red, is written "Ariston Eritzou." which means "Of the Presbyter Ariston."
 This title occupies one whole line (the book is written in double columns) and then follow the last twelve verses [i.e., the longer ending] still in the same hand.
 They begin near the bottom of the second column of a verse, and are continued on the recto of the next folio."

 The text in this Armenian codex is a literal translation of the longer ending from the Greek manuscripts.
 In other words, the longer ending was attributed, in this 10th century Armenian codex, to a "Presbyter Ariston".
 Conybeare theorized that Ariston was the Armenian version of the Greek name Aristion.
 Of a number of Aristions known to history, Conybeare favored the Aristion who had traveled with the original Disciples and was known to Papias, a famous Bishop of the early 2nd century; a quotation from Papias, mentioning Aristion as a Disciple, is found in the Historia Ecclesiastica of Eusebius, 3:39:4.
 Other candidates includes an Aristo of Pella, who flourished around the year 140, also mentioned by Eusebius in the Historia Ecclesiastica, 4:6:3, favored by Alfred Resch, but Conybeare considered him too late to have written the longer ending in time for it to have achieved its widespread acceptance.
 An examination of 220 Armenian manuscripts of Mark showed that 88 contained the longer ending as a regular part of the text, 99 stop at verse 8, and 33 contained the longer ending as a subsequent insertion into the manuscripts.
-It may be significant that where the Armenian manuscripts do reproduce the longer ending, some have conspicuous variants from the Greek version, and a few Armenian manuscripts put the longer ending elsewhere than at the end of Mark – of the 220 Armenian manuscripts studied, two put the longer ending at the end of the Gospel of John, and one puts it at the end of Luke, and one ms has the longer ending at the end of Mark and the shorter ending at the end of the Gospel of Luke.
-Even into the 17th century, some Armenian copyists were omitting the longer ending or including it with a note doubting its genuineness.The situation is complicated further due to the fact that some other ancient sources have an entirely different ending to Mark, after verse 8, known as the shorter ending.
+It may be significant that where the Armenian manuscripts do reproduce the longer ending, some have conspicuous variants from the Greek version, and a few Armenian manuscripts put the longer ending elsewhere than at the end of Mark – of the 220 Armenian manuscripts studied, two put the longer ending at the end of the Gospel of John, and one puts it at the end of Luke, and one manuscript has the longer ending at the end of Mark and the shorter ending at the end of the Gospel of Luke.
+Even into the 17th century, some Armenian copyists were omitting the longer ending or including it with a note doubting its genuineness.

+The situation is complicated further due to the fact that some other ancient sources have an entirely different ending to Mark, after verse 8, known as the shorter ending.
 The RV of 1881 contained a footnote attesting to the existence of this shorter ending but its text did not appear in a popular edition of the Bible until somewhat later.
 It appeared in the footnote at this place in the RSV and then in brackets in the main text of the NRSV: